doctorsoft2007/OrchardCMSCORE/Dynamic-compilation.md

 ##Project model API

-Dotnet cli use this API which allow to create a project context and e.g retrieve all its dependencies (referenced project / package libraries).
+Dotnet cli use this API which allows to create a project context and e.g retrieve all its dependencies (referenced project / package libraries).
 It is powerful because, when a library is marked as resolved, all the related compilation, runtime and native collections are populated with fully resolved assets (e.g with full paths).
 But here, the 2 `project.json` and `project.lock.json` files need to be there.

 ##Dependency model API

 When a project is built as an executable and with its compilation context, as needed by the main application to be executed and to compile razor views, a bigger assembly is generated and also a `{project}.deps.json` file.
 Then we can use the Dependency Model API to retrieve dependencies through this file.
-It is less powerful than the Project Model because assets are not fully resolved (e.g only relative paths).
+It is less powerful than the project model because assets are not fully resolved (e.g only relative paths).
 It doesn't rely on the 2 project json files but it needs the related `.deps.json` file.

 ##Library contexts